thatitalianguy08/LibHacks/README.md

 - libAddXP: Adds xp to the user.

--libSurvival: Sets user to survival gamemode.
+- libSurvival: Sets user to survival gamemode.

--libCreative: Sets user to creative gamemode.
+- libCreative: Sets user to creative gamemode.

--libHeal: Heals the user to full HP (20).
+- libHeal: Heals the user to full HP (20).

 ## Extra
 * This client probably won't be updated any more amd future support will be dropped unless specified otherwise.